two4teezee/two4teezee.github.io/src/content/posts/25-08-23-trials-mode/trials-mode.md

 This was not a huge problem, but it did break the module.
 Breakage will occur as the engine evolves, that's just the nature of things; however, you should do your best to minimize that, even if it means your module requires a bit more setup to work (like specifying a new common state file!).
 This led me to create my own `trials.zss` which minimized code duplication by culling out what was no longer needed, creating in the new functions necessary, and minimizing dependencies on files that are likely to change in the future.

+Regardless, if you have complex functionality, be ready for your module to need consistent updating.
+Ikemen GO's Lua codebase is in constant flux, and keeping up with The Joneses is not as easy as you'd think.
+That said, it sure beats having a core engine that is bloated - there is a ton of value to doing it this way.
 :::tip
 Try to make your module as self-contained as possible.
 That means minimizing dependencies on other files that can be changed.
 :::
 ## Get Other People to Test Your Module
+Everyone's setup is different, and they probably like using stages and characters you might not care about.
+Shopping your module around to a small number of "beta" testers can go a long way.